-A secured credit card is a type of card targeted mainly to high risk individuals with bad credit.
-The purpose of a secured credit card is to allow the individual access to a credit card while helping them rebuild their credit.
+A secured credit card is a type of card targeted mainly to high risk individuals with bad or no credit.
+The purpose of a secured credit card is to allow the individual access to a credit card while helping them build or rebuild their credit score.

 - Reports to all 3 credit bureaus

 - MasterCard benefits like extended warranties, price protection, and car rental insurance

 - 24.99% APR on Purchases, Transfers and Cash Advances